buanet/ioBroker.docker/README.md

 Switching an existing installation from docker-iobroker-image v1 to v2 or greater means switching iobroker itself from node6 to node8!
 This requires additional steps inside ioBroker!
 After upgrading iobroker-container you have to call "reinstall.sh" for recompiling your installation for the use with node8.
 For Details see official ioBroker-documentation (http://www.iobroker.net/docu/?page_id=8323&lang=de).
 Make backup first!!!

-Also versions greater than 2.0.0 (actual beta) do no longer support running in host-mode on Synology-devices because of a kernel issue in DSM-kernel!
+At the moment v3.0.0 does no longer support running in host-mode on Synology-devices because of a kernel issue in actual DSM-kernel!
 Please use bridged or macvlan mode.
-Tutorial will be updated as soon as possible!
+For details see new tutorial linked in the following.

 ## Installation & Usage

-A detailed tutorial (german, based on v2.0.0) can be found here: [https://buanet.de](https://buanet.de/2017/09/iobroker-unter-docker-auf-der-synology-diskstation/)
+A detailed tutorial (german, based on new v3.0.0) can be found here: [https://buanet.de](https://buanet.de/2019/05/iobroker-unter-docker-auf-der-synology-diskstation-v3/).
+Please notice that the old tutorial does no longer work!

 For discussion and support please visit [ioBroker-forum-thread](http://forum.iobroker.net/viewtopic.php?f=17&t=5089) or use the comments section at the linked tutorial.
 Please do not contact me directly for any support-reasons.
 Every support-question should be answered in a public place.
 Thank you.

 ## Special Settings

-In versions greater than 2.0.0 (only actual beta!!!)
-I added some new features.
+In v3.0.0 I added some new features.
 The following will give some short information about that.

 ### Environment Variables